Tests to measure your breathing

 - the strength of your breathing muscles

-Your results are compared to what they should be, using predicted values.
-These values are based on what would be expected in healthy people of your age, height, gender and ethnicity.
+Your results are compared to what would be expected in healthy people of your age, height, sex and ethnicity.

 Your body mass index or BMI

-Your health care professional may also weigh you to calculate your body mass index (BMI) as a way of measuring whether you’re a healthy weight for your height.
+Your health care professional may also weigh you to calculate your body mass index (BMI).
+This is a way of measuring whether you’re a healthy weight for your height.

-Your health care professional will also compare your results with the results of any earlier tests to track your progress.
+Your health care professional will also compare your results with any earlier test results, to track your progress.